-There were about 127,800 jobs for Surgical Assistant in 2016 (in the United States).
+In the United States, there were 127,800 jobs for Surgical Assistant in 2016.
 New jobs are being produced at a rate of 19.6% which is above the national average.
 The Bureau of Labor Statistics predicts 25,100 new jobs for Surgical Assistant by 2026.
-The BLS estimates 11,000 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 11,000 job openings in this field each year.

 The states with the most job growth for Surgical Assistant are Utah, Arizona, and Colorado.
 Watch out if you plan on working in Illinois, Rhode Island, or Kansas.
 These states have the worst job growth for this type of profession.

 Average Surgical Assistants Salary

 The salary for Surgical Assistants ranges between about $28,130 and $72,720 a year.

 Surgical Assistants who work in New Mexico, Alaska, or Washington, make the highest salaries.